brunoscholz/buildspace-dao/README.md

 ## DAOs

-DAOs are Decentralized Autonomous Organizations. ...
+DAOs are Decentralized Autonomous Organizations.
+They can be anything from a small community administration to large companies.
+There can be voting, roles, etc.

 ## NFT